antoinevanmuylder/bridgy-lib/POPL24-related/README.md

   1. We have (semi)freshness typechecking constraints, while CH have a context restriction operation.
   2. We have a different logic of face constraints (extending the face logic of agda --cubical).

-- In accordance with the artifact recommandations, we follow the paper structure to list our claims.
+- In accordance with the artifact recommendations, we follow the paper structure to list our claims.